World Chess Championship 1987: 1985 Interzonal tournaments

 Short, van der Wiel, and Torre contested a playoff, also in Biel, for the fourth and final spot in the Candidates Tournament.
 Short and van der Wiel were tied with 3½ points each, while Torre scored 2 points, so Short qualified on a better tie break score from the main event.

 The highest placed non-qualifying player from each Interzonal met in London in September 1985 to play for the position as first reserve in the Candidates Tournament.
 Speelman won with 4½ points, ahead of Gavrikov (4) and van der Wiel (3½).
 No reserve was needed, however.

 1985–87 Candidates Tournament

-The 12 qualifiers from the Interzonals were joined in the Candidates Tournament by three seeded players: Smyslov, Korchnoi, and Ribli (no. 2-4 from the previous tournament).
+The 12 qualifiers from the Interzonals were joined in the Candidates Tournament by three seeded players: Smyslov, Korchnoi, and Ribli (nos.
+2–4 from the previous tournament).
 The final spot went to Spassky, who was given a wild card by the organizers.

 These 16 players first played a round-robin in Montpellier in October and November 1985, from which the top 4 would qualify for the knock-out phase.